-Here’s a remarkable indie game gem.
-We’d heard good things abut it and, 10 minutes after heading on in with our Nintendo Switch with earphones plugged in, were left devastated, terrified, and exhilarated by the sensory onslaught.
+Here’s a remarkable indie gem.
+We’d heard good things about it.
+10 minutes after heading in with our Nintendo Switch earphones plugged in, we left devastated, terrified, and exhilarated.

 It’s an incredibly simple premise devoid of any plot.
-It’s a very real video game – you’re hurled straight in.
+It’s a very real video game in the traditional sense—you’re hurled straight in.

-Developed by the fabulously named Drool, it launched in 2016 on Steam, PS4, and Xbox One (in development) and is classed as a rhythm and horror game.
+Developed by the fabulously named Drool, it launched in 2016 on Steam, PS4, and Xbox One and is classed as a rhythm and horror game.

 It’s bloody scary, too, and unquestionably one of the very best rhythm games ever made, with the addictive appeal of Runner2 mixed with unadulterated bloody horror.
 Hell yeah!